 Configure icon which opens the edit dialog.

-Under the Settings tab, specify whether or not to allow tags to be applied to calendar entries.
+Under the Settings tab, specify whether to allow tags to be applied to calendar entries.

 Events Per Page